und3f/checkhost-client-ruby/README.md

 United Kingdom: Found (in 4ms)
 Netherlands: Found (in 14ms)
 ```

 ## License
-checkhost-ruby is licensed under the MIT license.
+checkhost-client-ruby is licensed under the MIT license.
 For a copy of the license refer to the LICENSE file.